DimitrisTsel/RL-FrozenLake/README.md

 The server host address is  http://localhost:5005.

 ### API Endpoints
-- [GET]  /new_game: Creates a new game and returns a unique game_id using uuid.
+- [POST]  /new_game: Creates a new game and returns a unique game_id using uuid.
 - [POST] /reset: Resets the environment for the specified game_id.
 - [POST] /step: Takes a step in the environment for the specified game_id using the provided action.